Iowa Hawkeyes hitting their stride on the diamond

-IOWA CITY, Iowa — “We had a shutdown right before the season that really set us back heading into the start of our big ten schedule,” said Iowa Head Baseball Coach, Rick Heller.
+IOWA CITY, Iowa — “We had a shutdown right before the season that really set us back heading into the start of our Big Ten schedule."

 “We’ve been missing guys, and we’ve been missing key guys and missing key arms.
-Just the resiliency and the toughness that these guys have shown to this point has been tremendous,” said Heller.
+Just the resiliency and the toughness that these guys have shown to this point has been tremendous,” Heller said.

 The Iowa Hawkeyes have won 11 of their last 13 that included a seven-game win streak that was just snapped on Sunday.

-A Big part of that, Senior Ben Norman, who had to overcome some early season struggles.
+A big part of that, Norman, has had to overcome some early-season struggles.

-“He got off to a little bit of a slow start he was one of those guys that we didn’t have for 20 days heading into the first game,” said Heller.
+“He got off to a little bit of a slow start he was one of those guys that we didn’t have for 20 days heading into the first game,” Heller said.

-“He plays for the right reasons he’s great in the clubhouse he’s great with the younger players he leads by example with his work ethic he’s putting up numbers in every category offensively,” said Heller.
+“He plays for the right reasons, he’s great in the clubhouse, he’s great with the younger players, he leads by example with his work ethic, he’s putting up numbers in every category offensively,” Heller explained.

-“As you get older you get a little bit stronger and that correlates in your swing but then I think also too just kind of experience I really think playing this summer helped a lot,” said Norman.
+“As you get older you get a little bit stronger and that correlates in your swing, but then I think also too just kind of experience.
+I really think playing this summer helped a lot,” Norman said.

 Heller says the output for Norman puts him in elite company.